Black hole Near Horizons through the Looking Glass: Introduction

-{\em{Near horizon geometry of a generic non-extremal black object (black hole or black brane) is a fibre-bundle String Carroll geometry where the 2d fibre is given by 2d Rindler spacetime and the geometry of the black object dictates the base of the fibre.}}
+{\em{Near horizon geometry of a generic non-extremal black object (black hole or black brane) is a fibre-bundle SC geometry where the 2d fibre is given by 2d Rindler spacetime and the geometry of the black object dictates the base of the fibre.}}

-The other parameters of the black hole determined the fibration of the bundle.
-We will establish this by looking at specific examples first and then by considering a general solution called the Plebanski-Demianski class.
-That we can take this geometry seriously is then established by looking at probes in this background.
+The other parameters of the black hole determine the fibration of the bundle.
+In what follows, we will use probes in near horizon geometries to further strengthen the above statement.
 In particular, we will look at point particles and scalar fields.
-We will first construct the action of these probes in generic String Carroll geometries.
+We will first construct the action of these probes in generic SC geometries.
 We will then look at particular black holes and map the near horizons to specific SC geometries to extract how these probes should behave in the near horizons of these specific from our general formulation.
-We will then look at geodesics and scalar fields in the background of these particular black holes and then take the near horizon limit on these probes to show agreement.
-Not only will we find agreement at the leading order, we will show how the subleading order solutions match very non-trivially.